Welcome back, Rush Limbaugh and the cutting edge of societal evolution, right before your very eyes here on the EIB network.

 He's gone.

-Mathematically, uh you're absolutely right, Rush.
+Mathematically, you're absolutely right, Rush.

 Oops.

-Too soon to say.
+Too soon to say about all that.

 But I do think that he did inadvertently walk into the trap the Clintons have been trying to set for him since South Carolina.

-In fact, let's um let's see.
+In fact, let's see.

-Here, grab number eleven, and then we've got twelve and thirteen.
+Here, grab number 11, and then we've got 12 and 13.

 Yes.

-But you know, as we travel all across the country, we've seen huge surges in democratic turnout.
+But, you know, as we travel all across the country, we've seen huge surges in Democratic turnout.

-We've seen independents and Republicans who are disenchanted in some cases opting for a Democratic ballot.
+We've seen independents and Republicans who are disenchanted, in some cases, opting for a Democratic ballot.

 That's how he's interpreting Operation Chaos.